 - Do you have time to optimize images on your own or would you rather automate the whole thing?

 Ultimately, you want to use a tool that gets everything done as quickly and seamlessly as possible.
 Also, don’t forget to think about what something like a WordPress plugin will do to your server space.
-My personal recommendation?
-Use the JPEGmini resizer tool in conjunction with the Smush plugin.
-They’re both highly reliable tools and, when paired together, will give you high-quality image optimization results.
+As always, the WP Buffs can help with this!

 Want to give your feedback or join the conversation?
 Add your comments 🐦 on Twitter.